obtbe/obtbe.github.io/_posts/2022-12-15-linear-regression-logistic-regression.md

     <h2>Linear Regression: Predicting Numbers</h2>
     <p>Linear regression predicts numbers by finding a straight-line relationship between inputs and an output.
 Picture yourself running a lemonade stand, trying to predict daily sales based on the day’s temperature.
 Hotter days might mean more customers, and linear regression can model this.</p>
     <p>Imagine you track 40 days, recording temperature in degrees Fahrenheit and lemonade cups sold.
 On a 65°F day, you sell 120 cups, but on an 85°F day, you sell 160 cups.
-Linear regression gives a line that fits this pattern.
+Linear regression creates a line that fits this pattern.
 The equation is:</p>
     <pre><code>Cups Sold = b0 + b1 * Temperature</code></pre>
     <p>Here, b0 is the starting point (cups sold if temperature were 0°F), and b1 is the slope (extra cups per degree).
 Your data might give:</p>
     <pre><code>Cups Sold = 30 + 1.5 * Temperature</code></pre>
     <p>For a 70°F day, you’d predict 30 + 1.5 * 70 = 135 cups.
-The math minimizes squared errors between actual sales and the line’s predictions, called least squares.
+The math minimizes the squared differences between actual sales and the line’s predictions, called least squares.
 For a 65°F day with 120 cups sold, the prediction is 30 + 1.5 * 65 = 127.5 cups, so the error is 120 - 127.5 = -7.5.
-Square it (7.5^2 = 56.25), sum errors across days, and adjust b0 and b1 to make the sum small.</p>
+Square it (7.5^2 = 56.25), sum all errors across days, and adjust b0 and b1 to make the sum as small as possible.</p>
     <p>Another example: predicting a runner’s 5K time based on weekly training hours.
 Data from 60 runners shows 10 hours per week gives a 25-minute finish, while 15 hours gives 22 minutes.
 The model might be:</p>
     <pre><code>Finish Time = 30 - 0.5 * Training Hours</code></pre>
     <p>A runner training 12 hours would finish in 30 - 0.5 * 12 = 24 minutes.
 Linear regression works for number predictions, assuming a straight-line relationship and evenly spread errors.</p>